xddq/nodejs-typescript-modern-starter/README.md

 #### Vscode

-TODO
+- Open code, set a breakpoint in src/index.ts and just start debugging with F5.

 ### Debugging Tests

 #### Vim

-- Start the node process with inspect-brk `yarn build && node --inspect-brk ./dist/src/index.js` in one terminal.
+- Start the node process with inspect-brk `yarn build && node --inspect-brk --test --test-reporter spec` in one terminal.
 - Open src/index.ts `vim ./src/hello.test.ts` in another terminal.
 - Set breakpoint in line 8 (F9 is the default mapping)
 - Start vimspector by pressing F5